kwencel/Graphs/README.md

 Running the program again (even before starting any test) will remove the files storing previous results.
 Please move these files from the *bin* folder when the program finishes testing.

 # Configuration
-You can adjust vertices amount used for testing purposes in *define.h* file.
+You can adjust the vertices amount used for testing purposes in *define.h* file.
 You have to do this before compiling the program.

 # How to use the program?
-Use numeric keys to choose the appropriate test.
+Use numeric keys to choose an appropriate test.

 **1: Topological sorting algorithms**